January is International Brain Teaser Month, and your kitty might want to get in on the celebration.

 A bored cat is a destructive cat.
-If you’re not challenging your cat’s brain, chances are good that your feline companion is going to start making her own fun, and that might not be a good thing.
+If you’re not challenging your cat’s brain, chances are good that your feline companion is going to start making their own fun, and that might not be a good thing.
 Your cat needs mental stimulation to stay happy and healthy.
 Try keeping her mind active with some of our favorite brain games for cats.

 1. Treasure Hunt